KarrLab/datanator_frontend/README.md

 ### Users: use the public, hosted deployment
 We recommend that users use the public, hosted version of *Datanator-frontend* at [https://datanator.info](https://datanator.info).

+Please see the [About](https://datanator.info/about) page for a general overview and the [Help](https://datanator.info/help) page for a tutorial

 ### Developers: install and deploy *Datanator-frontend* locally
 We recommend that developers install and run *Datanator-frontend* locally.
 Below are instructions for installing and running *Datanator-frontend* locally.